-Enjoy a progressive trip through the 20th century on this legendary attraction.
+Enjoy a progressive trip through the 20th century and beyond on Walt Disney’s Carousel of Progress.

 Opening Day: January 15, 1975